geocolon/keycloak-login/README.md

 # keycloak-login

-This repository now includes a minimal [Next.js](https://nextjs.org/) setup.
+This repository contains a simple [Next.js](https://nextjs.org/) project with a Bootstrap-powered login screen.

 ## Running locally